nobe4/slacked/README.md

 Download the [latest release](https://github.com/nobe4/slacked/releases).

 > [!IMPORTANT]
-> The app is currently not signed, and on macOS you might need to run:
+> The app is currently not signed.
-> `xattr -r -d com.apple.quarantine path/to/slacked.app`
+> - on macOS you might need to run: `xattr -r -d com.apple.quarantine path/to/slacked.app`

 ## Use